Planting dates, regional timing, harvest guide, and growing tips for garlic in UK gardens and allotments.

 - Hardneck varieties: Tend to mature 2–3 weeks earlier than softneck

-Harvesting and Curing Process:
+Harvesting and Curing:

 - Choose dry weather: Harvest during a dry spell for best results